pablocast/gbb-ai-voice-live-sdk/README.md

 Ask questions like `Qual a data de vencimento da minha fatura` and `Quais são os beneficios do meu cartao`

+## 🌐 Frontend

+A Next.js frontend application is available in the `frontend/` directory.
+See [frontend/README.md](frontend/README.md) for setup and development instructions.

 ## 💣 **Delete the Resources**
    ```bash
    azd down --purge